gavinlyonsrepo/backupmenu/README.md

 [bashmultitool](https://github.com/gavinlyonsrepo/bashmultitool)

-curl, awk, cp, tar, rsync, dialog, dd, and other commands are used but should be already installed on most distros.
+deborphan, curl, awk, cp, tar, rsync, dialog, dd, and other utilities  are used but should be already installed on most distros.

 Usage
 -------------------------------------------